Neontus/daily-pennsylvanian-basic-scraper/README.md

+# Modifications
+The main change made to the scraping process was changing the target element to the news column's top headline a tag.
+I did this by first finding the containing div, which has the class "col-sm-6 section-news", then found the a tag within that had the class "frontpage-link medium-link newstop".
+I chose this approach, as it kept the code very similar, as I wanted to keep it stable and not implement too many modifications that could break the scraper's functionality.

+## Cron Understanding
+The cron expression was originally "0 20 * * *", which meant to run the job at 0 minutes past hour 20 (8PM) every day.
+The asterixes denote running every day(month), month, and day(week).
+I changed this expression to "0 8,20 * * *", which will make it run at 8AM and 8PM every day.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).